polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 - **19th March:** Last day to provide us with your project and team details.
 Feel free to submit here.
 - **22nd March:** Early chance to get into Polymer's Launch Partner Program for teams who can show meaningful development.
 - **26th March:** Promote protocols for broader community engagement and onboard end-users (reserved for application which are near production ready).
 - **5th April:** Temporary building pause for evaluating final submissions.
-Time to release the leaderboard!
+Keep eye out for the leaderboard!

 ## Resources